McDuffJS/mcduffjs.github.io/README.md

 # mcduffjs.github.io
 Website for S-FX.net
-This is my website to showcase my SFX work
+This is my website to showcase my VFX work
-I am somewhat new to this!